 - Asana = pose

-- Strengthens and tones arms and shoulders
+- Strengthens and tones the arms and shoulders

-- Engages and strengthens the core
+- Engages and strengthens the core.

-- Increases the strength of the hands and wrists
+- Strengthens the hands and wrists

 - Focuses mind and energy